BioA3/BioA3/doc/gitian-building.md

 Multiple developers build the source code by following a specific descriptor ("recipe"), cryptographically sign the result, and upload the resulting signature.
-These results are compared and only if they match, the build is accepted and uploaded to the ECODOLLAR GitHub release page.
+These results are compared and only if they match, the build is accepted and uploaded to the BIOA3 GitHub release page.

 More independent gitian builders are needed, which is why this guide exists.
 It is preferred to follow these steps yourself instead of using someone else's